hkpeaks/peaks-consolidation/README.md

 It is planned to update the  above source code files and publish 2nd pre-release runtime in around July 2023.
 New functions will be added:-

-- Combine files and filter data from a folder which contains many files
+New Commands:
-- Supports streaming for many files get from a folder
+- SplitFile2Folder: allows to filter a big CSV file or a folder which contains many CSV file to a folder/sub-folder which results many table partitions
-- Split a file by distinct value of particular column
+- OrderBy: supports to sort billions of rows using 16GB+ memory (1st pre-release supports billion-row distinct, group by, filter and join table)

-- Auto-detect to combine different queries such as filter and group by
+New Features of Current Commands:
-- Billion-row sorting (1st pre-release supports billion-row distinct, group by, filter and join table)
+- Supports to read all csv files from a folders which support in-memory or streaming model
-- And more
+- Auto-detect to combine different queries such as filter + group by, filter + join table + filter for join column

 Based on some use cases, coming pre-release is likely to be significantly faster than the top 2 fastest dataframe software DuckDB 0.8.0 and Polars 0.18.0.
 This is a most recent benchmark of the Peaks https://youtu.be/ctxX1O1-OKk